Jatin25k/-6Companies30days/README.md

 # -6Companies30days
-I am starting these challenge with Arsh
+I am starting these challenge with Arsh!